The Effect of Symmetry Breaking in Coupled Cavity Photonic Crystal Waveguide on Dispersion Characteristics: Design Approach and Numerical Analysis of Coupled Cavity PC Waveguide with Symmetry Breaking

-Our research endeavor is primarily focused on conducting a detailed exploration of the impacts of symmetry reduction on the dispersion curves of waveguides.
-The primary objective is to enhance our understanding of the phenomenon of low-dispersion SL which is defined by low group velocity dispersion (GVD).
-This investigation utilizes a dual computational approach, incorporating both PWE method and FDTD (finite-difference time-domain) method.
-We employ PWE method with a specific focus on transverse-magnetic (TM) band-gap guided modes.
-For these calculations, we exploit the MPB software package too \cite{mpb}.
-Conversely, FDTD method is beneficial for the calculation of electric fields and the characterization of transmission properties within PC.
-In the implementation of this method, the Lumerical FDTD Solutions is used in conjunction with MEEP \cite{taf05,meep}.
-This multifaceted approach provides a comprehensive exploration of the influence of symmetry reduction on the properties of SL.
-Through the PWE method, we calculate band gaps with MPB for both primitive and super-cell structures.
-From these band gaps, we derive the group index $n_g$ and group velocity $v_g$, which are the key parameters in understanding the light propagation characteristics of our structure.
-The relationship $v_g=c/n_g=d\omega/dk$ is employed, where $c$ represents the speed of light in vacuum, $\omega$ indicates the angular frequency and $k$ stands for the wave number.
+Our research primarily focuses on conducting a detailed exploration of the impacts of symmetry reduction on the dispersion curves of waveguides.
+The main objective is to enhance the understanding of low-dispersion SL, characterized by low group velocity dispersion (GVD) \cite{Kubo2007}.
+This investigation utilizes a dual computational approach, incorporating both the PWE method and the FDTD method for frequency and time domain analysis of the PC structures, respectively \cite{mpb,taf05,meep}.
+The combination of these methods provides a comprehensive exploration of the influence of symmetry reduction on the properties of SL in both time and spectral domains.
+We calculated the photonic band diagrams of both primitive and supercell PC structures using the PWE method.
+By introducing line and cavity defects into the PC structure, we revealed the desired defect modes.
+From these defect modes, we derived the group index $n_g$ and group velocity $v_g$, which are key parameters for understanding the light propagation characteristics of the model structure.